minhajputhiyara/story-creator-agent/README.md

-# Website Builder CoAgents Shared State Example
+# Story Creator CoAgents Shared State Example

-This example demonstrates how to share state between the agent and the UI for a website builder application that generates HTML and CSS code.
+This example demonstrates how to share state between the agent and the UI for a story creator application that generates HTML and CSS code.

 **These instructions assume you are in the `coagents-shared-state/` directory**